Shai Maestro shines at Ronnie Scott’s EFG London Jazz Fest show

 Shai Maestro Trio at Ronnie's - Photo by Leon Barker

-Following the success of his two recent albums on the ECM label, The Dream Thief (2018) and Human (2021), pianist Shae Maestro has been rapidly establishing a reputation as a seriously accomplished jazz pianist.
+Following the success of his two recent albums on the ECM label, The Dream Thief (2018) and Human (2021), pianist Shai Maestro has been rapidly establishing a reputation as a seriously accomplished jazz pianist.

 From the opening for seconds of this gig at Ronnie’s, it was abundantly clear that Maestro has that iconic ECM sound and a style strongly influenced by pianists such as Chick Corea, Keith Jarrett and, more recently, Tigran Hamasyan.
 Maestro’s music is full of watercolour-like harmonies awash with bubbling triads and resonant pedal tones.
 But there is also a wonderful precision and melodic sharpness to his improvisational touch.
 At times harmonically dense, at other times stripped-back and sparse, Maestro’s sound is best showcased in this intimate trio format.